imatpot/lunaro-manager/README.md

 Check if Lunaro Manager is online and how long it took to receive the ping.
 This value is calculated from the system time, and may thus be inaccurate.

-### `🟢 /rtp join`
+### `🟢 /play now`

-Adds the configured ready role to your profile.
+Adds the configured playing role to your profile.

-### `⭕ /rtp leave`
+### `⭕ /play later`

-Removes the configured ready role from your profile.
+Removes the configured playing role from your profile.

-### `👀 /rtp check`
+### `👀 /play info`

-Lists the number of members with the ready role.
+Lists the number of members with the playing role.

 ### `⛔ /tracking pause`

 Disables activity tracking for your account.
-This is useful because the activity tracker will otherwise override your manually set ready status.
+This is useful because the activity tracker will otherwise override your manually set playing status.

 ### `💡 /about`